onikolaiev/ado.core/docs/Remove-ADOWorkItemTag.md

 ```

 ### -Tag
-Tag id (GUID) or tag name to delete.
+Tag id or name to delete.

 ```yaml
 Type: String